loreanvictor/tmplr/README.md

 <br/>

-## GitHub Templates
+## Running Recipes

-On GitHub, users [can create template repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository), allowing others to [use their templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
-While convenient, GitHub's templating still does not modify the content of the original template repository according to your specific
-information: for example you would definitely need to update the README and replace the name of the project.

-`tmplr` can enhance that process.
-If you want to create a project from a template repository which also specifies a _`tmplr` templating recipe_ (basically, a `.tmplr.yml` file at the root of the project), simply create the project on GitHub, clone it, cd to it and run the following:
+If you receive the content of the template repository via other means (for example [via GitHub template repos](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), and the repository provides a `tmplr` templating recipe, you can run it by going to the directory where the project is and run the following:

 ```bash
 npx tmplr